lubomirkurcak/koklesbot/README.md

 | `/move` | Move all users to channel |
 | `/radim` | Draw balls from a bag |
 | `/rename` | Change a member's nickname |

+## Features
+### Language police!
+Help your members to communicate properly by automated friendly reminders. 😊

 ## Roadmap
 ### Rankings